Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Introduction

 The conditions imposed on the potential are weaker than those used by \citet{DashtiLawStuartVoss2013} and \citet{KlebanovWacker2022}, who assumed that the potential was globally bounded below and locally Lipschitz.
-As pointed out by \citet{Kretschmann2022}, a lower bound on $\Phi$ prevents the analysis of MAP estimators for Bayesian inverse problems with observations corrupted by Gaussian white noise or Laplacian noise.
-Problems of this type can be handled under the weaker conditions used here, which are similar to the assumptions used by \citet[Assumption~2.6]{Stuart2010} in developing a well-posedness theory for nonparametric Bayesian inverse problems.
+As pointed out by \citet{Kretschmann2019,Kretschmann2022}, a global lower bound on $\Phi$ excludes Bayesian inverse problems with observations corrupted by additive white noise or Laplacian noise, and the proof of \citet{DashtiLawStuartVoss2013} can be extended to handle these cases using a less restrictive lower bound.
+These cases can also be treated under the yet weaker conditions used here, which are similar to the assumptions used by \citet[Assumption~2.6]{Stuart2010} in developing a well-posedness theory for nonparametric Bayesian inverse problems.